mbullock-va/mbullock-va.github.io/_drafts/rate-limit-workflows-in-go.md

 ```
 Run the code here: [Go Playground](https://play.golang.org/p/Cs_kZ1POJ3)

 The code's main function starts by defining a channel called `jobs`.
-This channel will coordinate the work that the main function needs to be done (written to the channel), for the workers do (read from the channel).
-Next we have a loop that starts 3 go routines, each run the `worker` function to do the work.
+This channel will coordinate the work that the main function needs to be done (written to the channel) for the workers to do (read from the channel).
+Next, we have a loop that starts 3 go routines; each runs the `worker` function to do the work.
 The `worker` function ranges over the jobs channel, pulling a job off the channel then does work for that job, it will continue to do so until the jobs channel is closed.
 This call happens synchronously so the worker doesn't pull another job from the channel until work is done for it's current job.
 The main function then loops 20 times as it did before, but this time it simply writes to the jobs channel rather than starting a `doWork` go routine.

 Pretty slick, right?
 This solution reduces the throughput by only allowing a maximum of 3 go routines to do work concurrently.
 But, this is only sufficient if your needs are coarse grained.
 In some cases we will want more control to deal with unknowns, such as how many `doWork` calls will there be per second?
 If our work involves database queries is 3 concurrent fetches still too fast to avoid taking down the database?
 What about 1?